ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 > **Note**
 >
 > Not all hosts in your lab can be reached via SSH or WinRM.
 Some are accessed via REST API, RDP or web browser.
-During the exercises, each node type will be explained in detail and the means how to access the resources will be shown step by step.
+During the exercises, each node type will be explained in detail and how to access the resources will be shown step by step.

 ## Step 1.6 - Working the Labs